doetlingerlukas/parallel-systems/assignment05/readme.md

 So what does this exactly mean?
 When we compute the force for a particle, we calculate the impact all particles have on the current one.
 We do this by calculating the *radius* between two particles, which we then use to determine how much impact they have on one another.
 We could omit the *force*-calculation if the radius is big enough, so the two particlase don't impact each other.

+Our current approach computes each force twice (once for each of the two particles), so another optimization would be to compute the force just once for each particle pair.

 ### Parallelization

 **Approach 1**